Q: What are the requirements for this master program?

 Q: Are there special regulations for Chinese native speakers?

-A: If you are a Chinese native-speaker, you obviously do not need to prove your Chinese language proficiency with a HSK or similar documents.
+A: If you are a Chinese native speaker, you obviously do not need to prove your Chinese language proficiency with a HSK or similar documents.
 You also will not have to attend the modern Chinese language classes.
-However you are required to translate some modern Chinese texts on economic topics into English so that we can give you a grade for the class in modern Chinese.
-The text will be selected by the chair of China Business and Economics to suit your research interest.
+However, as a substitute you are required to read and summarize or translate a selected number of modern Chinese publications on economic topics into English so that we can give you a grade for the class in modern Chinese.
+The texts and tasks will be defined by the chair of China Business and Economics to suit your research interest.
 Ideally the texts will be of use for your master thesis preparation.

 Q: Which documents do I need for the application?